Selling a Trucking Company

 Acquisition-Oriented Businesses

 Acquisition-oriented businesses pursue strategic growth as their primary goal.
-They might look for main street business opportunities to grow an existing business or purchase your freight business for sale to leverage existing processes.
+They might look for Main Street business opportunities to grow an existing business or purchase your freight business for sale to leverage existing processes.

 Here are some of the strategies these buyers might pursue: